puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 This will provide a reduced set of configuration management tasks available for the application team’s nodes.
 Application team members will be able to configure puppet settings (i.e., edit `~/.puppet/puppet.conf`), configure Facter external facts, and run `puppet agent --test` on their nodes.
 Alternatively, the application team can run puppet via non-privileged cron jobs (or a similar scheduling service).
 The application team will classify their nodes by writing or editing manifests in the directories where they have write privileges.

-Note that the application team will not be able to use PE’s orchestration capabilities to manage their nodes, and non-root agents need to be added to the no-mcollective group.
+Note that the application team will not be able to use PE’s orchestration capabilities to manage their nodes, and non-root agents need to be added to the `no mcollective` group.

 ### Installation & Configuration

 In this scenario, the platform team needs to:

    * Install and configure a monolithic PE master
-   * Add non-root agents to the no-mcollective group and remove them from the mcollective group
+   * Add non-root agents to the `no mcollective` group
    * Install and configure PE agents, disable the `pe-puppet` service on all nodes, and create non-root users
    * Verify the non-root configuration